konstruktoid/container-debian-build/README.md

 ## Debian and Ubuntu base image generator
-If you're not using Docker, run `sudo sh buildeb.sh` to generate a Debian or Ubuntu base image.
+If you're not using Docker, run `sudo sh buildeb.sh` to generate a Debian or Ubuntu base image on a Debian or Ubuntu host.
 It will use `debootstrap`, create a tar-file, generate the `Dockerfile` and add a SHA256 checksum of the created tar-file to a `ENV` in the `Dockerfile`.
 `buildeb.sh` will also add `.git` and any previously generated tar-files